 Walmart offers bonuses to hourly workers in a company first

-Walmart said Wednesday that store employees are now eligible for a financial bonus of up to $1,000 a year, the first time ordinary workers at the retailer are eligible for the enhanced pay.
+Walmart said Wednesday that store employees are now eligible for a financial bonus of up to $1,000 a year, the first time hourly workers at the retailer are eligible for the enhanced pay on an ongoing basis.

-The bonus is available for both part- and full-time Walmart employees, including those in its pharmacy and eye care centers, the retailer said.
+The bonus is available for both part- and full-time employees, including those in the pharmacy and eye care centers.
 The amount employees receive is tied to their store's performance and the number of years the person has been with the company.
+Walmart offered hourly employees one-time bonuses during the pandemic, but the incentive pay announced Wednesday will continue as long as a worker stays with the company.

 For example, under the new bonus plan a full-time worker who's been with Walmart between one year and almost five years can earn an extra $350 per year, while a 20-year full-time worker can earn a maximum bonus of $1,000, Walmart said.
 The plan will be available to 700,000 U.S. workers, the company said.